What is a key structural difference between prokaryotic and eukar... | Channels for Pearson+

 Begin by understanding the basic definitions of prokaryotic and eukaryotic cells.
 Prokaryotic cells are simpler and lack a nucleus, while eukaryotic cells are more complex and have a defined nucleus.

-Identify the presence of membrane-bound organelles as a distinguishing feature.
-Eukaryotic cells contain organelles such as mitochondria, endoplasmic reticulum, and Golgi apparatus, which are enclosed by membranes.

 Recognize that prokaryotic cells do not have these membrane-bound organelles.
-Their cellular structures are not compartmentalized by membranes.
+Their cellular components are not separated by membranes, which is a significant structural difference.

 Watch next